IvLabs/resources/programming-languages/README.md

 * [Compiler Explorer](https://godbolt.org/): Online C++ compiler.
 It lets you compile small code snippets and look at the generated assembly code.
 It supports different compilers across various architectures ranging from x86 to Arduinos.
 * [JetBrains CLion](https://www.jetbrains.com/clion/): One of the best C++ IDEs.
 CLion works on CMake making it easy to use with roscpp.

+## Java

+Java is a powerful programming language that has greatly impacted the development world and is used in all types of technologies.
+Java can be used to make apps for the web and mobile!

+Check out the [official website](https://www.java.com/en/) to find out more!

+### Tutorials

+* [w3schools](https://www.w3schools.com/java/default.asp): w3schools is a really great resource to learn any part of web development.
+In this tutorial, you will learn the basics of Java, important programming concepts such as methods and classes, and real life projects you can make yourself!

+* [Java Code Academy Course](https://www.codecademy.com/learn/learn-java): Learn Java in this hands on course.
+In this course, you'll learn important Java concepts such as variables, arrays, strings, and more!
+By the end of the course, you will have made 6 projects to showcase your new skills!

+### Books and Reference Material

+* [Java in Easy Steps](https://www.amazon.com/Java-easy-steps-Covers/dp/1840786213): Easy to follow book that explains the basics of Java with fun and interesting graphics.

+* [Head First Java](https://www.amazon.com/dp/0596009208/?tag=javamysqlanta-20): Classic book covering Java that is essental for any beginner programmer.

+### Channels

+* [TheNewBoston Youtube Channel](https://www.youtube.com/channel/UCJbPGzawDH1njbqV-D5HqKw): This youtube channel is jam packed with tons of resources on learning Java.
+Are you a beginner?
+Start with the "Java (Beginner) Tutorial" playlist.
+When you feel you are ready, move onto to the "Java (Intermediate) Tutorial" playlist to learn some more advanced topics!

+* [Derek Banas]()https://www.youtube.com/channel/UCwRXb5dUK4cvsHbx-rGzSgw): Channel with crash course videos teaching you the basic of every programming language!

+### IDEs

+* [Eclipse](https://www.eclipse.org/downloads/): One of the most well known IDEs for Java.
+* [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/): A powerful IDE with an extensive library of features.
+You can get it for free for non-commercial projects as a student!